 St. Andrew’s by the Lake

-The Reverend Marta Maddy, Priest-in-charge (this will soon change to Vicar)
+The Reverend Marta Maddy, Vicar

 Use the full title: St. Andrew’s by the Lake the first time you use it, just St. Andrew’s is okay for second time and there after.
 Don’t forget to add the period and the apostrophe.

-The same goes for The Reverend Marta Maddy, Priest-in-charge.
+The same goes for The Reverend Marta Maddy, Vicar.
 There after you can use The Rev. Marta Maddy, Rev. Marta Maddy, Rev. Maddy or Marta (f Marta sends the article and closes with just her first name).